DJ Steve Aoki carved his way to stardom out from under late dad Rocky's shadow | The Japan Times

 But the documentary offers darker assessments of his background, including the racism Aoki endured as a child in California.

-His wife, model Tiernan Cowling, said he is unable to handle down time and is trying to match the intensity of his father, Hiroaki “Rocky” Aoki.
+His wife, model Tiernan Cowling, says he is unable to handle down time and is trying to match the intensity of his father, Hiroaki “Rocky” Aoki.

 The elder Aoki — a wrestler and powerboat racer originally from Japan — pulled in American diners with his restaurants’ theatrical knife-wielding chefs, a possible foreshadowing of his son’s showmanship.